Why is my drip edge clogged gutters

 How do I clean a clogged drip edge?

-To clean a clogged drip edge, you'll need to remove the debris by hand or with a small tool like a putty knife.
-Be careful not to damage the drip edge in the process.
+To clean a clogged drip edge, you'll need to remove the debris by hand or with a small tool.
+This may require climbing a ladder to access the drip edge.
+If the clog is severe, you may need to remove the drip edge entirely to thoroughly clean it.

 When should I call a professional for a clogged drip edge?

-If the drip edge is severely clogged or you're not comfortable working on the roof, it's best to call a professional roofing contractor to inspect and clean the drip edge.
+If the clog is difficult to access or remove, or if you're not comfortable working on a ladder, it's best to call a professional roofing contractor.
+They have the tools and experience to safely and effectively clear a clogged drip edge.

 Connect with certified professionals in your area